Tom Leahy (English footballer): Welling United

 On 2 June 2025, Leahy joined recently relegated Isthmian League Premier Division side Welling United.
 Leahy left the club in October 2025 following the dismissal of manager Lee Martin.

 Tonbridge Angels

 On 6 November 2025, Leahy joined National League South club Tonbridge Angels.
 He made his debut two days later, coming on as a 61st minute substitute in a 1–0 home defeat to league leaders Hornchurch.

 The following Tuesday, Leahy went on to make his full debut in the 1 - 1 draw away to Bath City.
+On 29 November 2025 he scored his first goal for the club at home to Hemel Hempstead.

+Leahy scored his third goal for Tonbridge Angels and his first of 2026 on 3 January 2026, in a 2-2 home draw against promotion chasing Dorking Wanderers.

+Despite only joining Tonbridge Angels just short of half way through the season, Leahy finished the 2025/26 as their top scorer in the league with 10 goals, scoring his last goal on 18 April 2026 in a 6-1 away win to Farnborough FC.

+Maidstone United

+On 16 May 2026, it was announced that Leahy had re-joined National League South club Maidstone United Football Club after previously having a successful loan spell there in the 2024/25 season helping the club reach the National League South play-off final.

+Leahy, who scored three times in 11 games in his previous spell at the Gallagher, becomes the first signing for new Maidstone manager Craig Fagan Fagan commented, “Tom is a player we know all about,” said Fagan.
+“He’s hungry, hardworking, and has the ability to make a real difference for us.
+We’re pleased to welcome him back to Maidstone.”